RandstormBTC/randstorm/README.md

 <p align="center">
   <img src="RandstormProgram.png" alt="Your Image Description">
 </p>
 Between 2010 and 2015, many exchanges and websites relied on BitcoinJS-lib v0.1.3 for Bitcoin wallet generation.
-The issue was that many browsers didn't use window.crypto.random, which lead to entropy being collected from Math.random(). <br><br><br>
+The issue was that many browsers didn't use window.crypto.random, which lead to entropy being collected from Math.random(). <br><br>

 <p align="center">
   <img src="SecureRandomFunction.png" alt="Your Image Description">